Supersonic-Sites/GriffinPainting/content/_index.md

     title_size: medium
     desc_select: true
-    desc: With over 20 years of experience, Griffin Painting is your Go-to Vancouver Island Painting Company.
-At Griffin Painting, we pride ourselves in exceeding our clients expectations and providing quality painting services from preparation all the way through to the finishing touches.
+    desc: With over 20 years of experience, Griffin Painting is your Go-to Vancouver Island painting company.
+As painting contractors, we pride ourselves in exceeding our clients expectations and providing quality painting services from preparation all the way through to the finishing touches.
 We specialize in finding the least impactful way to complete difficult projects such as an occupied resort or strata vacation rental where a soft touch is needed to keep the business operating while still completing the work.
 From interior to exterior, residential to commercial, we would be happy to help you with whatever painting services you need.
   - type: divider_half
     bg_color: white